Skip to content

-Apple uses ATS to screen Product Manager resumes.
-This guide shows the exact keywords and skills their system scores — plus the most common reasons good candidates get filtered out.
+Apple uses ATS to filter Product Manager candidates.
+Get the exact keywords their system checks and the top reasons strong resumes get rejected.
 Use this guide to understand what Apple's ATS looks for — and check your own resume with our free AI-powered analyzer.

 Resume Strategy